Infl1ght/projection-3d-2d/README.md

 ```
 ### 3D points to 2D (ProjectionCalculator3d)
 Transformation 3D coordinates to 2D is similar to the previous case, however, to create a projection calculator, you need 6 points, not 4.
 2 points must be non-coplanar for others 4.
-Another difference from the 2D projection calculator - when unprojecting, you must specify the height of point.
+Another difference from the 2D projection calculator - when unprojecting, you must specify the Z coord (height) of point.

 #### Common use
 ```javascript